Chapter 4: Team Culture

 "I made a mistake yesterday with the deployment.
 I rolled it back,

-more thoroughly.
-Here's what I learned..."
+tested more thoroughly.
+Here is what I learned..."

 When you admit mistakes publicly, you give others permission to do the same.

-2. Normalize Struggle
+2. Normalise Struggle

-Respond positively when someone shares a problem:
+Respond positively when someone shares a problem.

 Bad response:

-John: "I'm really stuck on this bug."
+John: "I am really stuck on this bug."

 Good response:

-John: "I'm really stuck on this bug."
+John: "I am really stuck on this bug."

 Manager: "Thanks for being honest.
 Debugging is hard.
 Who can pair